From cot to bed

 Making the bedroom safe

-When children move from a cot into a bed, they can also get out of bed more easily.
-This means they can do whatever they want in their bedrooms.
+When children move from a cot into a bed, they can get out of bed and move around their bedrooms more easily.

-A safety check of the bedroom will help to prevent accidents.
+A safety check will help to prevent accidents.
 For example:

 - Install safety locks on windows, so the window can be opened only a little.
 Make sure the gap isn’t big enough for your child to climb through.

 - Wrap curtain and blind cords around cleats attached to the wall at least 1.6 m above the floor.
 Keep hanging mobiles out of your child’s reach.
-These things could strangle your child.
+These things are strangulation hazards.

 - Use powerpoint covers.
 Ensure electrical appliances like heaters meet Australian safety standards.
 If your child isn’t safe around electrical appliances like heaters or vaporisers during the day, keep these things out of the bedroom at night.
 This will help to prevent your child from tripping or getting burned or electrocuted if they get up in the night.